WolfgangMehner/vim-plugins/git-support/README.md

 current buffer or show its diff.
 Please read the documentation.

-This plug-in can be used with Vim version 7.x.
+This plug-in can be used with Vim version 7.3+ and Neovim 0.2.1+.

 --------------------------------------------------------------------------------